 Registrar's Registration Agreement

 .
-At all times while it is sponsoring the registration of any Domain Name within the Registry System, Registrar shall have in effect an electronic or paper registration agreement with the Domain Name Holder.
+At all times while it is sponsoring the registration of any Domain Name within the Registry System, Registrar shall have in effect an electronic or paper registration agreement with the Domain Name Holder and upon written request from the Registry, the Registrar will, within fourteen (14) days of the request, provide the Registry with a copy of any registration agreement sought in the Registry’s request.
 Registrar shall ensure that such registration agreement is consistent with the terms of this Agreement and must include in such registration agreement the terms listed in Exhibit A, any other terms required by this Agreement and other terms that are consistent with Registrar's obligations to Registry under this Agreement.
 As between Registrar and Registry, if there is a discrepancy between the terms required by this Agreement and the terms of the Registration Agreement, the terms of this Agreement shall supersede those of the Registration Agreement.

 Communications with Domain Name Holders